UMass-LIDS/Jedi/README.md

 ```

 1. **Trace_length**.
 Specify the number of requests in the synthetic trace.
 2. **Input_unit**.
-Enter the unit with which the traffic volume for each traffic class will be specified - reqs/s or Gbps.
+Enter the unit with which the traffic volume for each traffic class will be specified - reqs/s or GBps.
 3. **Traffic_classes**.
 Create a custom traffic mix by providing a list of traffic classes and their respective traffic volumes.
    * traffic_class should be one of the traffic classes specified in the [available traffic models](#5-available-traffic-models).
    * traffic_volume field specifies the traffic volume for the traffic class.